Whilst playing in a MiniFTOPS event on Full Tilt Poker I came across a scenario that I see all of the time.

 The Difference Between Online and Live Poker

-Ludovic Geilich Commentary: "The first point I would like to enforce is to understand how differently this hand plays dependent on whether you are playing live or in an online poker room.
+Ludovic Geilich: "The first point I would like to enforce is to understand how differently this hand plays dependent on whether you are playing live or in an online poker room.

 "I would never get away with some of these things when I play online poker.
 When I play online the majority of good players are far better than me.